HerryTech/PowerBI-Projects/sales_dashboard/README.md

 # Sales Dashboard – Superstore Data

 This project analyzes sales data from a small business using the Superstore dataset.
-The dashboard helps visualize sales performance, profit trends, and state insights.
+The dashboard helps visualize profit performance, Sales vs Previous Sales Trend, and state insights.

 ## 📊 Dashboard Features
 - Total Sales, Profit, and Orders KPIs